 Using a sociological perspective, this course aims to provide a critical understanding of the various processes (i.e., social, cultural, political, economic) that shape our understanding of and policies around both medical and personal cannabis use in historical and contemporary Canadian society.
-Beginning with proposed legalization in Canada, this course will explore the social construction of cannabis, and focus on the history of cannabis prohibition and the harms of the "War on Drugs" approach.
-We will explore both legal and illegal cannabis markets in Canada, particularly the medical cannabis movement and current landscape of the federal medical cannabis access program.
+Beginning with the history of cannabis prohibition in Canada, this course will explore the social construction of cannabis, and focus on both legal and illegal cannabis markets, as well as the harms of the "War on Drugs" approach.
+The medical cannabis movement and current landscape of the federal medical cannabis access program will be of particular interest.
 In this regard, students will learn about various court cases involving medical cannabis and extensive (often court-ordered) reform, which led to the emergence of one of the only federal medical cannabis access programs in the world.
-This course will also focus on the regulation of cannabis within a public health context, and the ideological and practical obstacles Canada will face in light of upcoming reform.
+This course will also focus on impending legalization, and the ideological and practical obstacles Canada will face in light of upcoming reform.
 By doing so, we will also draw extensive attention to ideas around public health, harm reduction, and turn to alternatives to cannabis regulation being implemented across the globe.